mmcmd/Scripts/readme.md

 Currently solely managed by __agentsnazz__ ([/u/Cat5InTheCradle](http://reddit.com/u/Cat5InTheCradle))

-Interested Mods of [/r/sysadmin](http://reddit.com/r/sysadmin) are encouraged to request admin permissions for the [Reddit-Sysadmin](https://github.com/reddit-sysadmin) Organization.
+The mods of /r/sysadmin have control over this repository as well, in the event of the main curatorial staff going AWOL, the repository will stay with the subreddit.

-Other people interested in taking on a leadership and curatorial role are welcome to submit an issue ticket.
+Other people interested in taking on a leadership and curatorial role are welcome to comment on the the [Help Wanted Issue Ticket](https://github.com/rsysadmin/Scripts/issues?state=open)

 Contributors
 ------------

 People interested in contributing should _...do stuff..._

 If you have suggestions about the design or management of the repository, submit an issue ticket for discussion.
 All ideas are welcome!
+There is currently an [open discussion](https://github.com/rsysadmin/Scripts/issues?state=open) regarding the structure of this repository.

 Standards
 ------------

-_here shall be notes on design, organization, and structural standards that the curatorial staff will be using to consider submissions to the main repository, if that is indeed how we proceed with management_
+The primary duty of the curatorial staff will be approving pull requests and ensuring that submissions meet our standards regarding quality of code and documentation.
+The standards will be discussed and agreed upon by the curatorial team with input from the community.